-5 Situations in which you should avoid availing a personal loan
+Don't go for a personal loan in these 5 situations

 Do not substitute for a regular saving

-The key thing to remember about a personal loan is that it is a loan that needs to be repaid with interest over time.
+Most people tend to overlook at the fact that the personal loans are costly and short term in nature.
+Repaying them on time becomes a task in many cases.
 It is not and should not be a substitute for regular savings.
 So as much as possible, restrict its use to emergency situations you have no other option.

 “Repay your loan in as less a time frame as possible to help you save on the interest cost.
 This helps in two ways.
 In the first place, you will not be overwhelmed by your debts.
 Second, and more important, you will have a fallback when you are really in an emergency,” said Navin Chandani, CBDO, BankBazaar.com